INTRODUCTION * GRANTS * LAW + PROCEDURES * OTHER INFORMATION * LOCAL

 interest of these church organisations at all levels to be

 seen to abide by the legislation if the privilege of

-exemption (as a recent report puts it) is to continue to
+exemption (as it has been described) is to continue to be

 A Diocesan Organs Adviser does not make the rules about the procedural requirements in relation to organs.
 He, with the Diocesan Advisory Committee for the Care of Churches to whom he is responsible, must try to apply them locally!